h2oai/h2ogpt/docs/README_WINDOWS.md

 ## Run
 * For document Q/A with UI using LLaMa.cpp-based model on CPU or GPU:

   * Click [Download LLaMa2 Model](https://huggingface.co/TheBloke/Llama-2-7B-Chat-GGML/resolve/main/llama-2-7b-chat.ggmlv3.q8_0.bin) and place file in h2oGPT repo directory.
-Any other TheBloke GGML v3 model can be used by downloading it and changing `model_path_llama` in `.env_gpt4all` to point to that new file.
+Any other TheBloke GGML v3 model can be used by changing value of `--model_path_llama` to path previously downloaded or URL.
        ```bash
        python generate.py --base_model='llama' --prompt_type=llama2 --score_model=None --langchain_mode='UserData' --user_path=user_path
        ```